After Knee Replacement: Back at Home

 You and your healthcare team will assess how well you can care for yourself at home.
 You may need friends, family, or a home health aide to help with chores and errands.
 Your occupational or physical therapist will teach you the skills needed for daily living with your new knee.

 Is your home as safe as it should be?
 Or, are there potential hazards, like rugs and cords, ready to trip you up?
 Make sure your home is safe and free of hazards before you return.
 Ask friends or family to help you rearrange rooms as needed.
 Tips:

-You may be prescribed pain medication to use at home.
+You may be prescribed pain medicine to use at home.
 With pain under control, you'll get back to an active life sooner.
-Use pain medication only as directed.
+Use pain medicine only as directed.
 Take each dose on schedule, before pain becomes severe.
-(Don't hesitate to take medication when you need it.)
-Wait about 30 minutes after taking pain medication before starting an activity, such as exercise.
-Tell your doctor if the medication doesn't control your pain or if you suddenly feel worse.
+Don't hesitate to take medicine when you need it.
+Wait about 30 minutes after taking pain medicine before starting an activity, such as exercise.
+Tell your doctor if the medicine doesn't control your pain or if you suddenly feel worse.
 Icing and elevating your leg can also help relieve pain.